cqse/teamscale-cli/README.md

 Use this if you always want to clean up in all files where you have made changes.

 Run the client with the `-h` argument to see additional available options.

-## Troubleshooting

-- If python does not find the name `ConverterMapping` try uninstalling the `python-configparser` system package and install `configparser` via pip.

 ## Instructions for Popular Editors